Greg-Boggs/easy_breadcrumb/README.txt

   The provided options for this module are the following.

-  * To disable the Drupal default breadcrumb: mark / unmark the checkbox "Disable the Drupal's default breadcrumb".
+  * To disable the Drupal default breadcrumb: mark / unmark the checkbox "Disable the default Drupal's breadcrumb".
-  * To include / exclude the front page from the breadcrumb: mark / unmark the checkbox "Display the front page as a segment in the breadcrumb".
+  * To include / exclude the front page from the breadcrumb: mark / unmark the checkbox "Include the front page as the first segment in the breadcrumb".
-  * To include / exclude the current page's title from the breadcrumb: mark / unmark the checkbox "Display the current page's title in the breadcrumb".
+  * To include / exclude the current page's title from the breadcrumb: mark / unmark the checkbox "Include the current page's title as a segment in the breadcrumb".
   * To decide if the module should use the page's title when it is available instead of it always trying to deduce it from the URL: mark / unmark the checkbox "Use the page's title when available".
+  * To decide if the module should print the title as a link then mark / unmark the checkbox "Make the page's title segment a link".
   * To use a custom separator between the breadcrumb's segments: just enter the string (default to ">>") or the HTML code to be used as the segments separator in the textfield "Segments separator".